 Persons, who are working in occupations that are based on professional licensing or certification, include doctors, nurses, healthcare professionals, realtors, trainers, and other professionals.
 Besides, if you are a licensed day care provider, you might find that your license is in jeopardy because of a domestic violence conviction, even if you were convicted of a misdemeanor.

 These are all consequences of a misdemeanor that you must be thoroughly familiar with before you decide to plead guilty to a misdemeanor.
 You might, for instance, believe that a conviction for misdemeanor DUI is not important enough to impact your life, but you would be surprised.
-Your Long Beach criminal defense lawyer must be exceedingly familiar with the repercussions that the conviction could have on your professional life, and must inform you of the same.
+Your Long Beach drug crimes lawyer must be exceedingly familiar with the repercussions that the conviction could have on your professional life, and must inform you of the same.

 If you are a doctor, for instance, you might find that the conviction not only results in a mark on your record, and loss of license, but also a negative record in the National Providers Data Bank.